Azure/iot-central-web-mqtt-device/README.md

 Listening at http//localhost:8080
 ```

+If you see an error check to see if the port 8080 is already in use on your machine and if it is feel free to change the port to a free one by changing the code in server.js on line 23.

 Open your browser of choice and go to the URL http//localhost:8080.
 You should see the following in you browser:

 ![Initial browser screen](https://github.com/iot-for-all/iot-central-web-mqtt-device/blob/main/assets/initialscreen.png "Initial browser screen")